zongyf02/mlax/docs/source/module.rst

     parameter PyTrees, which is desirable if one wishes to access their metadata (``trainable`` and ``name``).

-To filter a module's parameters, for example to get only the trainable parameters, use ``trainables = module.filter(f=is_trainable)``. ``trainables`` is identical to ``module`` except that non-trainable parameters are replaced with a special value: ``mlax.Parameter(trainable=None, data=None)``.
+To filter a module's parameters, for example, to get only the trainable parameters, use ``trainables = module.filter(f=is_trainable)``. ``trainables`` is identical to ``module`` except that non-trainable parameters are replaced with a special value: ``mlax.Parameter(trainable=None, data=None)``.

-To partition a module, for example into trainable and non-trainable parameters, use ``trainables, non_trainables = module.partition(f=is_trainable)``.
+To partition a module, for example, into trainable and non-trainable parameters, use ``trainables, non_trainables = module.partition(f=is_trainable)``.
 ``trainables`` and ``non_trainables`` are identical to ``module`` except that non-trainable parameters in ``trainables`` and trainable parameters in